We may earn money or products from the companies mentioned in this post.

-I personally struggle with it a lot, typically every few months.
+I personally struggle with depression pretty regularly – pretty much every few months.

 I reach out to friends less.
 I watch TV more.
 I spend less time playing with my son because I just feel too tired.
 I troll social media constantly looking for something, anything, that will give me a little excitement or hope.
 Of course, those things just don’t work, and I wind up spiraling down, and at some point, I just feel like I don’t recognize myself.

 All in all, I just feel like I slow down.

 It comes on so gradually that sometimes I don’t even realize it until I balled up in a corner crying because I spilled the milk I was trying to pour – and then I realize maybe I need to take a step back and get myself together.

 But the thing that really gives me a kick in the butt is how it affects my parenting.
 Along with the usual guilt that comes along with depression, I feel awful when I don’t feel like I’m being the parent my son needs.
 When I look at his sweet little face and think, “I can’t be a mom today.”
 It kills me.

 If this sounds at all familiar, first of all: I’m so sorry.
 It sucks.
 But I just want you to know that you’re absolutely not alone – and there are things you can do to make it better.

 NOTE: If you’re having thoughts of suicide, PLEASE don’t try to deal with things on your own!
 If you’ve hit that point, please reach out.
 You can call the suicide hotline at 1-800-784-2433 to speak to someone, or, if you prefer, they now have a text line.
 You are loved and needed.
 There is always hope.